COVID-19 Self Reporting

 Additional steps to protect the campus community include:

 Events: While online course instruction will continue, all on-site events are canceled until further notice.
-UA -PTC’s Commencement Ceremony, originally scheduled for May 16, will be postponed until late summer or early fall.
+UA -PTC’s Commencement Ceremony, originally scheduled for May 16, has been cancelled.
+A virtual commencement ceremony is planned for May 30 at 11 a.m.

 On-site operations: All college operations and activities - other than essential operations - will be shifted to online or other remote means to the maximum extent possible, effective immediately.

 All campus locations are closed to the public, including the Main Campus in North Little Rock, Little Rock – South Site, Culinary Arts and Hospitality Management Institute, Business and Industry Center, Aerospace Technology Center, and Saline County Adult Education Center.
-Likewise, all activities and events sponsored by private entities utilizing college facilities are cancelled through May 1.
+Likewise, all activities and events sponsored by private entities utilizing college facilities are cancelled.
+Resumption of normal activities will be announced at a later date.

 Essential personnel: Certain college operations activities conducted by essential personnel will continue in person at this time.
 Employees in these areas will adhere to social distancing and other preventive measures at all times.
 College staff and contractors will continue to keep surfaces clean and disinfected.